-Policy JKD/JKE SUSPENSION / EXPULSION OF STUDENTS (AND OTHER DISCIPLINARY INTERVENTIONS)
+SUSPENSION / EXPULSION OF STUDENTS (AND OTHER DISCIPLINARY INTERVENTIONS)(POLICY JKD/JKE)

 The Board of Education shall provide due process of law to students through written procedures consistent with law for the suspension or expulsion of students and the denial of admission.
-(See JKD/JKE-R.) In matters involving student misconduct that may or will result in the student's suspension and/or expulsion, the student's parent/quardian shall be notified and involved to the greatest possible extent in the disciplinary procedures.
+In matters involving student misconduct that may or will result in the student's suspension and/or expulsion, the student's parent/guardian shall be notified and involved to the greatest possible extent in the disciplinary procedures.